Mathematical formulation of quantum mechanics: Description of the state of a system

+Separability is a mathematically convenient hypothesis, with the physical interpretation that the state is uniquely determined by countably many observations.
+Quantum states can be identified with equivalence classes in H, where two vectors (of length 1) represent the same state if they differ only by a phase factor:

+As such, a quantum state is an element of a projective Hilbert space, conventionally termed a "ray".

 Accompanying Postulate I is the composite system postulate:

 In the presence of quantum entanglement, the quantum state of the composite system cannot be factored as a tensor product of states of its local constituents; Instead, it is expressed as a sum, or superposition, of tensor products of states of component subsystems.
-A subsystem in an entangled composite system generally can't be described by a state vector (or a ray), but instead is described by a density operator; Such quantum state is known as a mixed state.
+A subsystem in an entangled composite system generally cannot be described by a state vector (or a ray), but instead is described by a density operator; Such quantum state is known as a mixed state.
 The density operator of a mixed state is a trace class, nonnegative (positive semi-definite) self-adjoint operator ρ normalized to be of trace 1.
 In turn, any density operator of a mixed state can be represented as a subsystem of a larger composite system in a pure state (see purification theorem).